Step 6 of the series: Bypass internet restrictions and protect your privacy on public Wi-Fi

 If you’re not interested in the technical background, you can skip this part.

-1. No variables are needed here.
+1. No variables are needed here

 2. Enable forwarding in UFW

-Open the file /etc/default/ufw and change the DEFAULT_FORWARD_POLICY to ACCEPT.
+Open the file /etc/default/ufw

 DEFAULT_FORWARD_POLICY="ACCEPT"